 Educational and social activities have always been a constant concern in his life.
 "I can not imagine keeping the musical knowledge for me.
 It needs to be shared not only in performances but also through education".

-Ricardo Castro has taught since 1992 in the master degree class at HEMU - Haute Ecole de Musique Vaud Valais Fribourg in Switzerland, where he works with an exclusive group of young professional pianists.
+Ricardo Castro has taught since 1992 in the bachelor and master degree class at HEMU - Haute Ecole de Musique Vaud Valais Fribourg in Switzerland, where he works with an exclusive group of young professional pianists.
 In 2018 he was invited to teach at the Scuola di Musica di Fiesole and from Septembre 2020 on he'll be teaching at the Haute École de Musique de Genève.

 Always concerned about social programs for youth and children, in 2007 invited by the Government of the State of Bahia, he creates NEOJIBA (State Centres of Youth and Children's Orchestras of Bahia), a pioneering program in Brazil who for its eight years celebration more than 4500 children are beneficiaries.
 The Youth Orchestra of Bahia, the most advanced in the program, performed already for more than 200.000 people conducted by Ricardo Castro, who remains its Principal Conductor and Artistic Director.
 Together they went on several tours to EUA and Europe, doing performances with prestigious soloist like Martha Argerich, Midori, Maxim Vengerov, Maria João Pires, Jean Yves Thibaudet and Labeque sisters among others, in major concert halls such as Queen Elizabeth Hall in London, Victoria Hall in Geneva, Konzerhaus in Berlin, Santa Cecilia in Rome.